microsoftgraph/microsoft-graph-docs-contrib/concepts/cli/navigating.md

 # Navigating the Microsoft Graph command-line interface (CLI)

 The Microsoft Graph API is huge, and it's growing all the time.
 Therefore, the number of commands in the Microsoft Graph command-line interface (CLI) is also large.
 Finding the right command for what you want to achieve can be challenging, especially if you're not already familiar with Microsoft Graph.
-Let's look at some ways to help find a particular command.
+This topic looks at some ways to help find a particular command.

 [!INCLUDE [cli-preview](../../includes/cli-preview.md)]